Lex Luger: The All-American (1993–1994)

-The Allied Powers (1995)
+Allied Powers (1995)

+In the beginning of 1995, Luger took part in Royal Rumble 1995 main event.
+He eliminated Mabel, Bob Backlund, Mantaur, and Henry Godwinn and became one of the final four remaining participants in the contest.
+However, he was pushed out of the ring by Shawn Michaels from behind while attacking Crush.

-In the beginning of 1995, Luger formed a tag team with Davey Boy Smith, dubbed The Allied Powers.
+Luger then formed a tag team with British Bulldog dubbed the Allied Powers.
 They made their pay-per-view debut as a tag team at WrestleMania XI, defeating the Blu Brothers.
 They defeated jobbers on Raw and, after a victory over Men on a Mission (King Mabel and Sir Mo) in June 1995, earned a shot at the WWF Tag Team Championship against Owen Hart and Yokozuna at In Your House 2: The Lumberjacks, but failed to win the titles.
 Shortly after SummerSlam, Luger, whose contract had expired, left the WWF without letting McMahon know beforehand.
-Luger's last official WWF match was on September 3 in Saint John, New Brunswick at a house show teaming with Shawn Michaels defeating Owen Hart and Yokozuna by disqualification.
+Luger's last official WWF match was on September 3 in Saint John, New Brunswick, at a house show teaming with Shawn Michaels defeating Owen Hart and Yokozuna by disqualification.

 Return to WCW (1995–2001)

 Alliance to End Hulkamania (1995–1996)

 In late August 1995, after expressing to Sting that he wanted to leave the WWF, Luger got a call from WCW Vice-President Eric Bischoff to set up a meeting about a contract and Luger possibly "jumping ship".
 Bischoff was initially reluctant to make the offer, as he did not care for Luger personally or professionally, but relented due to both Sting's urging, and the idea that his appearance would make a big splash.
 Bischoff offered Luger only $150,000 a year, 20% of what he was making when he left WCW three years earlier, in a deliberate attempt to have him turn down the offer (and, according to Bischoff, "at least tell Sting that I tried"), only to be surprised to see that Luger accepted the offer.
+Luger himself would later state that he had planned on re-signing with the WWF on a two to three-year extension but saw a return to WCW as an opportunity to prove doubters wrong about his ability to be a top star.

-Eight days after his appearance at SummerSlam and only one night after competing at a WWF house show in Sydney, Nova Scotia, Luger made his return to WCW on the premiere of Nitro, coming out during the match for the United States Heavyweight Championship between champion Sting and Ric Flair.
+Eight days after his appearance at SummerSlam and only one night after competing at a WWF house show in Saint John, New Brunswick, Luger made his return to WCW on the premiere of Nitro, coming out during the match for the United States Heavyweight Championship between champion Sting and Ric Flair.
 After Luger's return, he did not make his allegiances known acting as a tweener, except for that he still did have a long-time friendship with Sting.
-He merely claimed that he wanted to stake his claim at Hogan's WCW World Heavyweight Title, facing him on the September 11, 1995 episode of Nitro, which Hogan won by disqualification.
+He merely claimed that he wanted to stake his claim at Hogan's WCW World Heavyweight Title, facing him on the September 11, 1995, episode of Nitro, which Hogan won by disqualification.
 At Halloween Havoc, Luger attacked Hogan after his match with The Giant and joined Kevin Sullivan's Dungeon of Doom stable.